dgeb/grunt-ember-templates/README.md

 Type: `regex | string`

 A regex or string to match the base path to your template directory.
-By default, this option is not defined.

 If defined, this path will be stripped out of template names by the default implementation of `templateNameFromFile()`.

 ``` javascript
 options: {